-This article describes step by step the best practice for bulk-document generation via DocumentsCorePack (DCP) in Power Automate (Microsoft Flow).
+This article describes the best practices and provides examples for bulk-document generation via DocumentsCorePack (DCP) in Power Automate (Microsoft Flow).

-When building the flow to generate bulk documents, there are two goals:
+When building a Flow to generate bulk documents, there are two points to be aware of:

-- If possible, combine document generation and processing settings into a single document job: DCP allows the combination of generation and processing steps into one document request.
-Thus, you can prevent having to set up additional actions in your flow to process the document.
+- If possible, combine document generation and processing settings into a single document job: DCP allows the combination of generation and processing steps into one action.
+Thus, you can prevent having to set up additional actions in your Flow to process the document.

-E.g. A single request can have both:- Information on what document should be generated.
+E.g. A single request can have both:- Definition of the document to be generated.

-- information on how it should be processed (e.g. Save to SharePoint, Attach to email,…).
+- Definition on how the document should be processed upon generation (e.g. Save to SharePoint, Attach to email, ect.).

-Keeping those two goals in mind, we will continue on and start setting up the flow:
+Keeping those points in mind, we will continue on and start setting up the Flow.

 1st Loop: Generate document requests